Text by James Bow.

 The cut and cover section between Summerhill and St. Clair stations were decked over in sections in the late 1960s and the early 1970s (click here for more information).
 The new tunnel retains the sloped sides of the original open cut.
 The original four road overbridges, unevenly spaced, can still be seen inside the newer tunnel between Summerhill and St. Clair stations.
 These road bridges are located at Summerhill, Woodlawn, Jackes, and Rosehill Avenues.
 These road bridges, like the rest on the original Yonge line, used to be identified by a black on white sign, and many are still viewable, though in various stages of decay.
 Several other overbridges between Bloor and Eglinton stations still have clearly visible and legible street signs, but some have completely rusted to illegibility (including Price) while others are missing or in one case half-fallen (Hillsdale, seen from northbound train as of January 2001).

 Little-used scissors crossovers at King, College (officially known as Gerrard crossover) and St. Clair (officially known as Rosehill crossover) disappeared in May 1984, June 1985 and March 1986 respectively during track rehabilitation.
 This change was made to reduce maintenance costs.
-The King and College sites can still be spotted by the gaps in the centre tunnel wall.
+The King and College sites were easy to spot by the gaps in the centre tunnel wall.
 St. Clair’s crossing was located immediately south of the Pleasant Boulevard portal, and thus had no centre wall in which to leave a gap behind.
+In 2012, the TTC decided to put these crossovers back, ahead of plans to install automatic train control over the whole of the Yonge-University subway line.
+Service was interrupted on a number of weekends to install these new crossovers, and all three were in place by the summer of 2013, although none were usable.
+Whereas the original crossovers were manually operated, the new crossovers will be automatically controlled.
+Once automatic train control is established in 2016, these crossovers will allow the TTC to turn back trains in the event of service disruptions, allowing more of the subway to remain operational should sections have to be taken offline.

 In 1959, construction began extending the Yonge subway west and north from Union station, up University Avenue to St. George and Bloor as the first phase of the University-Bloor-Danforth project.
 As the new terminus at St. George was also approached on a sharp curve, the switch diamond from Union was moved there when the University subway opened in 1963; the scissors at Union was replaced by a single crossover.
 The University subway proved to be underused, and within a year of the opening of the Bloor-Danforth extensions to Islington and Warden through to the opening of the Spadina subway (January 28, 1978), it was closed after 9:45 pm and all day on Sundays.
 During these closures, the single crossover meant that all trains had to reverse on a single track at Union, the one normally used for University-bound trains.